 Duration: 1 Day

-Mawlid Al-Nabi represents the special date that marks the birthday anniversary of Prophet Muhammad (PBUH).
-Mawlid Al-Nabi holds important religious meaning and serves as a cultural anniversary event.
+Mawlid Al-Nabi is the special day that reminds the day of the birthday of Prophet Muhammad (PBUH).
+Mawlid Al-Nabi is a significant religious occasion whose cultural significance is an anniversary festival.

 What to Expect:

-- Religious Gatherings: Mosques and community centers will host events and lectures.
+- Religious Gatherings: Mosques and community centers will be used to conduct events and lectures.

 Tips for You: